 Satisfactory completion of the required prerequisite coursework from a regionally accredited college or university is necessary.
 A baccalaureate degree, graduate degree or other professional degree is not required for admission to the School of Pharmacy; however, students possessing a previous degree will be given additional consideration for admission.
 Prior to matriculation, competitive applicants must have completed the prerequisite coursework and obtained a cumulative grade point average of 2.25 or higher on a 4.0 scale for all undergraduate coursework completed.
+However, GPAs of 2.50 and above are considered competitive.
+Science GPAs below 2.25 may be considered if the candidate possesses other exceptional qualities.
 All science and math prerequisites must have been completed within the past 10 years with a letter grade of C or higher.
-There is no minimum score for the PCAT; however, composite scores less than 40% or individual subtest scores less than 25% are less likely to be competitive.
+All applications undergo a holistic review process whereby careful consideration is given to all the credentials presented by applicants.
+PCATs scores >40 are considered competitive.